mercadopago/devsite-docs/guides/additional-content/sales-processing/chargebacks.en.md

 ### Return suspicious payments

-We will notify you via IPN notifications when we detect irregular behavior or receive a notification that the card used was stolen.
+We will notify you via [IPN notifications](/developers/en/docs/notifications/ipn/introduction) when we detect irregular behavior or receive a notification that the card used was stolen.
 In addition, we will contact you via e-mail to notify you.
 In this situation, you must cancel the purchase and return the money to the buyer to avoid the chargeback.
+To start receiving notifications, you must [fill in your information](https://www.mercadolibre.com/jms/mla/lgz/msl/login/H4sIAAAAAAAEAzWNwW4DIQxE_2XOaLlz7I8glzUbq4CRcbKpovx7tWp7HM28Ny80PWRk_56MBH7OJkUcAbORV7WeZUdCnwhY4vwXG10TMursbAvpdYkO3j-4ql2qSm0xAujut1ybnki_XwiQlfnpbINaPvnzIXy1_8ShSLi5z5ViPM9z62yFdp106Fa0b2Rx5wc3nWwrThrc4lCXKoVcdKwoc-AdUGl5dqPyheR25_cPATlhVe8AAAA/user) and choose the option "Fraud alerts"

 ### Check data when collecting with Point